 It’s only after I have a few good ideas that I work digitally and develop my logos into vector artwork, using Adobe Illustrator.
 When I create a logo (or any other design) as Vector artwork, this means they can enlarge it without loss of clarity, because we create Vector Artwork using mathematical formulas (polygons and vectors connected through anchor points), instead of pixels.

 When I create a logo using a vector program like Adobe Illustrator, a well-designed logo will look great on a business card and on a billboard.
 A set of logos I made for a group of Animal Hospitals reflects this.
 In fact, recently we had to take our daughter’s cat to the emergency hospital.
 I had never been there, but they were the only ones open that time of night.
 It was easy to spot since I designed the logo on the sign outside.
 It was surreal to see my logo on everyone’s shirts, on the cards, on brochures, etc. Proud designer moment.
 I resisted the urge to Instagram it, since we were there for an emergency (the cat is doing well.
 Allergic reaction).

 Working in Adobe Illustrator, I first create the logo in Black and White, and I make sure it works well in black and white before adding color to it.

 Taking a Break

-I like to take some time away from my work so that I can come back to it with fresh eyes.
+I like to take some time away from my work so I can come back to it with fresh eyes.

 More often than that, though, I notice shapes that don’t quite line up the way I want them too.
 Perhaps they create lines that seem a little off visually.
-Whatever these little issues, some time away from the project usually helps bring them to light.
+Whatever these minor issues, some time away from the project usually helps bring them to light.

 It’s kinda like how I only see typos months after I’ve written something. 🙂